Top 15 most expensive schools in the world in 2025 ranked

 • Type: Private international boarding school

 St George's International School is one of the 10 most expensive schools in the world and one of the top IB institutions in Switzerland.
-Lorna Southwell and Osyth Potts, Oxford University's English graduates, established the institution.
+It was established by two Oxford University English graduates, Lorna Southwell and Osyth Potts.

-This leading global premium learning institution has more than 64 branches in various parts of the world.
-St George's International School takes students aged between one and 18 years and blends boarding and day programmes.
+This leading global premium learning institution has over 64 branches in various parts of the world.
+St George's International School admits students aged between one and 18 years and blends boarding and day programmes.
 The annual fee is about $108,646/ €99,670.

 • Location: Crans-Montana, Switzerland